MSt in Diplomatic Studies

 Scholarships

 Many DSP students hold scholarships.
-The deadline for applications to external scholarship schemes is usually in September prior to the application deadline, so early action is recommended.
+The deadline for applications to external scholarship schemes is usually in September and November, prior to the application deadline, so early action is recommended.

-Citizens of developing Commonwealth countries applying to the MSt in Diplomatic Studies are eligible for Commonwealth Scholarship Commission Scholarships – an award covering course fees and providing a stipend.
+Citizens of developing Commonwealth countries applying to the MSt in Diplomatic Studies are eligible for Commonwealth Shared Scholarships – an award covering course fees and providing a stipend.
 Applicants should apply directly to the Commonwealth Scholarship Commission via their website.
-Note the deadline for this scholarship falls earlier than the course application deadline, and applications should be submitted between 3 November and 13 December 2022, for entry onto the course in 2023.
+Note the deadline for this scholarship falls earlier than the course application deadline, and the online scholarship application form must be submitted via the Commonwealth Scholarship Commission’s website by 4pm (GMT) on Thursday 14th December, 2023 for entry onto the course in 2024.
+Selection is expected to take place between June and July 2024.

 Applications for awards from other international agencies should be addressed to those agencies.